Anthony Griggs

 Anthony G. Griggs (born February 12, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and Villanova Wildcats.
-Griggs was selected by the Philadelphia Eagles in the fourth round of the 1982 NFL draft.
+Griggs was selected 105th overall by the Philadelphia Eagles in the fourth round of the 1982 NFL draft.
 He also played for the Cleveland Browns.

 Griggs was born in Lawton, Oklahoma.
 He grew up in Willingboro Township, New Jersey where he played high school football at John F. Kennedy High School.